moorepants/learn-multibody-dynamics/mass.rst

       m_total = m + m + m/2
       m_total

-For a solid body with a density :math:`\rho` defined at each point within its volumetric :math:`V` boundary, the total mass becomes an integral of the general form:
+For a rigid body with a density :math:`\rho` defined at each point within its volumetric :math:`V` boundary, the total mass becomes an integral of the general form: